California Disney characters unionize decades after their Florida peers. Hollywood plays a role - ExBulletin

 Many artists feel that if they do not give their full availability, we will not be present in the shows and that will impact other jobs that we need to live in this region, said Elefante, who lives in Santa Ana, California.

-Earlier this month, California performers and the union that organizes them, the Actors Equity Association, said they had filed a petition for union recognition.
+Earlier this month, California artists and the union that organizes them, Actors Equity Association, saidthey had filed a petitionfor union recognition.

-It's a different time and a different union doing the organizing this time around, so the California characters and parade performers will likely avoid some of the disagreements that Disney performers in Florida experienced with their union, the International Brotherhood of Teamsters.
+It's a different time and a different union doing the organizing this time around, so the California character and parade performers will likely avoidsome of the bad bloodthat Disney artists in Florida experienced with their union, the International Brotherhood of Teamsters.

-It's been a rocky four-decade marriage in Florida between the entertainers who brought magic to the Magic Kingdom and the Teamsters, a union historically formed for transportation and warehouse workers that had deep ties to organized crime until in the late 1980s.
+It's been a rocky four-decade marriage in Florida between the entertainers who brought magic to the Magic Kingdom and the Teamsters, a union historically formed for transportation and warehouse workers that had deep ties to organized crime until 'at the end of the 1980s.

 Why now for California artists, so many decades after their Florida counterparts organized?
 Unlike Florida, where playing a character is often a full-time job, many character performers in Southern California have several other gigs, often in Hollywood films and television.